isomerpages/moe-bedoksouthsec/_curriculum/Principles of Accounts.md

 This subject forms part of a broad-based education to equip students with strong fundamentals for future learning.
 It is offered as an elective subject at Secondary Three and examinable at the Singapore-Cambridge General Certificate of Education (GCE) Ordinary Level (O-Level) and Normal (Academic) Level (N(A)-Level).

-### Student Outcomes
+### Aims

-It is the intent of this syllabus that students develop the abilities to **prepare, communicate** and **use** accounting information.

-In the learning process, students will develop an understanding of the importance of **professional ethics**.

-Students will be able to:

-* apply the double entry system of recording business transactions
+The primary aim of the POA syllabus is to develop in students the knowledge and skills to prepare, communicate and use both accounting information and non-accounting information related to business to make decisions.

+Students need to understand the purpose of the information and how business activities are measured and represented before becoming users of accounting information.
+Hence, the syllabus aims to first equip students with the basic knowledge and skills on how to prepare and present accounting information and communicate with them in a useful manner that can be understood by others.

+The syllabus then aims to help students to become users of accounting information and make informed decisions using both accounting and non-accounting business-related information.
+By learning to become users of information, students understand:

+*   what business decisions are
-* organise and present accounting information in ledger accounts and financial statements
+*   how decisions are made using accounting information

-* analyse the effects of accounting transactions on financial statements
+*   the limitations of relying only on accounting information; and

-* analyse and interpret financial statements

-* evaluate businesses for their profitability, liquidity and inventory management using financial information and ratios
+*   the consideration of non-accounting business-related information.

 ### Curriculum